Your story is ready. You’re still deciding if you are.

 FAQs

 If you’re considering working together, you may have a few questions.
-Here are some of the things writers often wonder as they’re deciding what support might be helpful.
+Here are some of the things nonfiction writers often wonder as they’re deciding what support might be helpful.

 What if I haven’t written anything yet?